 French people don’t send Christmas cards, they send New Year’s cards instead to wish their family and friends a bonne année.
 The French also often give monetary gifts called étrennes to thank those who work for them, such as their guardian/guardienne, cleaner, postal worker, garbage collectors, the police, and pompiers (firefighters).
 In fact, New Year’s Day is popularly called Jour des Étrennes.

 Written by Ali Postma for HiP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
-We can connect you to our trusted providers for amazing service and rates.
+We can connect you to our trusted providers for amazing service and rates or click here.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.